"Welcome to the surface of Epsilon Prime."

 Some amazing research is currently underway right now at The eXoplanetary Research Institute (XRI).
 Unfortunately, there's always some crazy person who thinks that every project for the betterment of humanity must be be a conspiracy.

-You can also follow development updates on the Lazy 8 Blog.
+You can also follow development updates on the Lazy 8 Blog and discuss the game on our forums.